 This is a part of a PMS.
 The reports they generate are only as good as the data, so make sure you get the correct information from your sales channels to avoid having to copy-paste information.

 We hope this guide will help you understand how to evaluate the best software for you.
 Hostaway has a simple pricing, offers direct API connections to all the major sales channels, allows you to manage guests and cleaning and offers quick and reliable synchronization.
 We also have a mobile app, offer website integrations and are expanding our PMS capabilities.
-Reach out if you have any questions or start your free trial today!
+Reach out if you have any questions and get started today!